ST10051000/MunicipalServiceApp/README.md

 # MunicipalServiceApp

-This application allows users to report issues that the municipality should address.
+This application allows users to report issues that the municipality should address as well as view local events and announcements.
 The app is built using C# and Windows Forms in the .NET Framework.

 ## Features
 - Report issues by filling out details like location, category, description and attaching an image.